jonase/eastwood/README.md

 TBD: `jvm.tools.analyzer` may have had its namespace `clojure.tools.analyzer` renamed specificaly to avoid this problem.

+Linting libraries which Eastwood uses in its implementation often causes strange warnings or exceptions.
+These include `tools.analyzer`, `tools.analyzer.jvm`, `core.memoize`, and `core.cache`.

 ### Unreliable reflection warnings during linting

 For additional testing of the `tools.analyzer.jvm` library, while